Blue Wahoos’ Home Field is an All-Purpose Venue with a View

 Wondering about the food?
 While you can still find the staples of a burger and a dog along with a cold brew at the Starboard Side and Port Side Grills, this award-winning stadium has cuisine worthy of the view.

 So Chopped, a gourmet salad bar based downtown Pensacola, opened last year to serve up some organic goodness at Wahoo games.
 The concept frightened me, so I found caloric comfort at the Philling Station, home of Philly cheesesteaks galore and “The Walkoff,” a meaty merger of a Philly and Italian sausage.

 And of course, (Whole 30 people, turn away), we have the funnel cake fries, cloaked in powdered sugar goodness.

 McGuire’s Wake Zone is home to specialty cocktails, and the stadium even has its own brew, Blue Wahoo Blonde, brewed by an area brewery.

 While baseball season runs from April to September, the stadium, part of the Vince J. Whibbs Sr. Community Maritime Park, is a spectacular venue for numerous events year round.
-Pensacola helped usher in 2018 with the New Year’s Eve Pelican Drop celebration at the stadium.
+You can view the entire calendar of events here.